Privacy in Foundation Models: A Conceptual Framework for System Design: A Conceptual Framework for PRIVACY

-the term ``responsible AI” is often used interchangeably with other related terms such as ``ethical AI”, ``trustworthy AI”, ``AI for Good”, ``values-driven AI”, and, more broadly, ``digital humanism”.
-However, despite their nuances, these terms all share a common goal: to promote the development, deployment, and use of AI systems that have a positive impact on individuals, groups, and society while minimizing associated risks.
-Based on our previous work \cite{lu2023towards}, we introduce RAI patterns that are reusable solutions to recurring problems, providing a structured and well-tested foundation for addressing complex issues.
+the term ``responsible AI” is used interchangeably with other related terms such as ``ethical AI”, ``trustworthy AI”, ``AI for Good”, ``values-driven AI”, and, more broadly, ``digital humanism”.
+However, despite their nuances, these terms share a common goal: to promote the development, deployment, and use of AI systems that have a positive impact on individuals, groups, and society while minimizing associated risks.
+Based on the existing work~\cite{lu2023towards} , we introduce RAI patterns that are reusable solutions to recurring problems, providing a structured and well-tested foundation for addressing complex issues.
 In this work, we also categorize these types of patterns into three key domains.
 We adopt a pattern-oriented approach for evaluating foundation model-based AI systems, particularly privacy.
 We apply this multi-layer and multi-aspect framework in the following aspects: \begin{itemize} \item \textbf{Governance pattern}.
-Governance patterns can be classified into multiple levels for ensuring privacy (from a \textit{Model Monitoring} perspective in Fig.~\ref{FoundationModel_based_Systems}); for example, organization-level (e.g., privacy risk committee), team level (e.g., how developers perceive privacy), and end-user level (e.g., what end-users concern about privacy) \cite{manteli2011impact}.
+Governance patterns can be classified into multiple levels (from a \textit{Model Monitoring} perspective in Fig.~\ref{FoundationModel_based_Systems}); for example, organization-level (e.g., privacy risk committee), team level (e.g., how developers perceive privacy), and end-user level (e.g., what end-users concern about privacy).

 \item \textbf{Process pattern}.
-We evaluate privacy by incorporating process-oriented patterns into the development process (i.e., the development life cycle) \cite{leau2012software}.
+We incorporate process-oriented patterns into the development process (i.e., the development life cycle).
 We describe each stage of software development life cycle and their potential privacy risks (from a \textit{Model Development} perspective in Fig.~\ref{FoundationModel_based_Systems}).

 \item \textbf{Product pattern}.
 Product patterns provide reusable solutions and guidance on designing RAI systems, especially privacy.
 A number of product patterns could be applied to ensure privacy in the foundation model-based systems (from a \textit{Data Management} perspective). \end{itemize}